 Advanced indexing is an improved form of smart beta and only applies to accounts with at least $500,000.
 Index funds (like the S&P 500®) traditionally weigh stocks in proportion to their market capitalization.
 This means that index funds will invest more of their funds in the stock of a large company and less in the stock of a small company.
 Smart beta is a strategy that considers more factors than just market capitalization, and advanced indexing is Wealthfront’s version of smart beta.
 Wealthfront looks at six factors when deciding how to weight the stocks in your portfolio.

-The company's invite program is a referral program that gives you an additional $5,000 of fee-free funds every time you invite someone who ends up investing.
-If you refer one friend who decides to invest, the first $15,000 you invest is managed for free (instead of the first $10,000).
+The company's invite program is a referral program that eliminates the management fee on $5,000 of assets every time you invite someone who creates a Wealthfront account.
 Anyone you refer also gets the $5,000 bonus.
 If you are a big influencer, this program has the potential to save you a lot of money.
-Someone who invites five people would get $35,000 of fee-free investments ($10,000 + (5 x $5,000)).
+Someone who invites five people would get $25,000 of fee-free investments (5 x $5,000).

 Who Wealthfront Is For

 Wealthfront has a low annual fee and is open to anyone who can invest at least $500.
-But what kind of customer would benefit the most?
-In general, the robo-advisor is geared toward the average investor who wants to invest her money for the long-term without having to do the work.
+More specifically, the robo-advisor is geared toward the average investor who wants to invest her money for the long-term without having to do the work.
 Its services are completely online.
-This is great for someone who doesn’t want or need to meet with a real person to talk about his investments.
+This is a great option for someone who doesn’t want or need to meet with a real person to talk about his investments.

 Wealthfront is an SEC-registered company with a strong reputation.
 When people talk about robo-advisors, it's one of the best-recognized names.
 Brand recognition isn’t everything, but some people will feel safer working with one of the biggest names in the industry.